 A blog for the general public

 My blog about outsider environments in Europe is intended for the general public.
 I began this blog in november 2008.
-Some years before I had become fascinated by the creative genius of ordinary people and I thought it was time to share the information I meanwhile had collected.
+Some years before that date I had become fascinated by the creative genius of ordinary people and I thought it was time to share the information I meanwhile had collected.

 So, when referring to documentation, I will keep in mind that readers of this blog, just as I myself am doing, should be able to find it on the internet.